Recovery Guarantees for Distributed-OMP: THEORETICAL RESULTS

-Notice that if the max-MIP condition \eqref{eq:max_mip_cond} holds, then the MIP condition \eqref{eq:MIP} holds at each of the machines.
-This in turn implies that in the absence of noise, \OMP at each machine will correctly recover the support of $\tv$.
+Eq. \eqref{eq:max_mip_cond} implies that all machines satisfy the MIP condition \eqref{eq:MIP}.
+Hence, in a noise-less setting, \OMP at each machine will correctly recover the support of $\tv$.
 The coherence plays a key role for \OMP recovery also in the presence of noise, as we discuss next.

-\paragraph{SNR regime} Next, we present a formal definition of the SNR in our distributed setting.
-We then focus on an interesting regime, in which the SNR values are sufficiently high for \OMP to recover the support of $\tv$ in a centralized setting where the center has access to all the samples from all machines, and yet too low for \OMP at a single machine to individually recover it.
-For a $K$-sparse vector $\tv\in\R^d$, a matrix $\EM\in\R^{n\times d}$ with coherence $\mu$ and columns with unit norm, let
+\paragraph{SNR Regime.} We formally define the SNR in our distributed setting.
+We then focus on an interesting regime, in which the SNR is sufficiently high for \OMP to recover the support of $\tv$ in a centralized setting, where the center has access to all the samples from all machines, and yet too low for \OMP at a single machine to individually recover it.
+For a $K$-sparse vector $\tv\in\R^d$, a matrix $\EM\in\R^{n\times d}$ with coherence $\mu$ whose columns have unit norm, and a noise level $\sigma$, define

-Notice that $\theta_{\crit}$ is well defined under the MIP condition \eqref{eq:MIP}.
+Notice it is well defined under the MIP condition \eqref{eq:MIP}.